tonylampada/tonylampada.github.io/index.md

 ## 7. Work Experience

 Note: Some jobs below overlap over time, specially over the past 3 years.
 That's not a mistake with the dates - lately I've been dividing my time between different clients.
+TODO: Add a picture with a horizontal timeline of jobs - this is starting to get hard to visualize.

 ### **Independent consulting** (20% part time, since Jan/2017)
 Some consulting here and there, on web development and devops